Investigating distributed situation awareness (DSA) and inter-agency coordination in Search and Rescue (SAR) operations.

-Alison is a PhD student with the Centre for Human Factors and Sociotechnical Systems, investigating distributed situation awareness (DSA) and inter-agency coordination in Search and Rescue(SAR) operations under the supervision of Dr Gemma Read and Professor Paul Salmon.
+Alison is a PhD student with the Centre for Human Factors and Sociotechnical Systems, investigating distributed situation awareness (DSA) and inter-agency coordination in Search and Rescue(SAR) operations under the supervision of Associate Professor Gemma Read and Professor Paul Salmon.

 Her research project will investigate DSA in the SAR environment examining how teamwork and interagency communication among organisations can be optimised.
 It will also investigate the role of information technologies to achieve effective communication, decision-making and goals in search and rescue.